vmaffet/voronoi/README.md

-# voronoi
-Voronoi Graph Visualizer
+# Voronoi Graph Visualizer

+Choose a color, place points, get the Voronoi graph

+Can switch between Euclidean and Manhattan norm